-The Court finds no reason to doubt the fairness of the processes by which the parties arrived at the settlement agreements.
-Plaintiffs and defendants arrived at the Hayward settlement agreement after two formal sessions of arm's length mediation with the Honorable Layne Phillips; reaching the Zodiac settlement agreement required three mediation sessions.
-In addition, both settlements occurred after two years of litigation and extensive fact discovery.
+The Court finds no reason to doubt the fairness of the process by which the parties arrived at a settlement agreement.
+IPPs and Pentair arrived at the agreement after four formal sessions of arm's length mediation with the Honorable Layne Phillips.
+Settlement discussions lasted nearly two years, and settlement ultimately occurred after three years of litigation and extensive fact discovery.
 Thus, counsel for all parties were experienced and familiar with the factual and legal issues in the case.